 When my family and I first started paddle boarding, I noticed that my daughters would hold their paddles backward.
 Then again, I’d made the same mistake when I first started, because I had no idea how to hold a paddle board paddle.
 But after some quick research and observing other beginners, I found that it was a common mistake.

 How to hold a paddle board paddle.
-The correct way to hold a paddle board paddle is to hold it so that the blade is bent or sloped forward, away from your body.
+The correct way to hold a paddle board paddle is with the blade bent or sloped forward.
 Your upper hand should have a light grip on the upper handle and your lower hand should grip the shaft with your arms wider than shoulder width apart.
-Holding a paddle board paddle this way reduces drag and increases the power of your paddle stroke.
+Holding your paddle this way reduces drag and increases power.

 How Beginners Hold a Paddle Board Paddle

 The quickest way to spot a beginning paddle boarder is to see how they hold their SUP paddle.
 Most beginners make one or both of two common mistakes.

 - Holding the SUP Paddle Backward – They either hold the paddle with the blade backward—bent toward them.

 - Hands Too Close Together – And/or they hold their hands too close together on the handle and the shaft—shoulder width apart or less.

 You can’t blame them, it’s a common mistake and I did the same thing when I started out.
 It seems like human nature and more intuitive to have the blade bent back toward you.

 Holding a paddle board paddle with the blade bent backward (toward you), is actually a very inefficient paddling position.
 You end up pulling up on the water, creating more drag on your paddle board, instead of pulling straight to the rear on the water which provides the most forward force and momentum.